 Now I am not opposed to antibiotics but I rarely take them as I have found many ways to prevent infection and many herbs that are nearly as effective without causing so much harm.
 The things we have to remember about antibiotics is that they require a commitment to repairing your system after even only a few short days on them because they wipe out your gut flora – the good stuff and the bad.
 They leave you vulnerable to more pathogenic factors and they are hard on the liver.
-All that being said, the impact antibiotics have had in medical history are nothing short of miraculous.
+All that being said, the impact antibiotics have had on medical history is nothing short of miraculous.
 And that’s the truth.

-For me, after only 3 days into the amoxycillin I noticed they were having more of an impact on me than antibiotics had before.
+For me, after only 3 days into the amoxicillin, I noticed they were having more of an impact on me than antibiotics had before.
 I was sleeping like I was in a coma, 10 hours passed like 2.
 Plus my digestion had become really sensitive and I had started to develop a small rash on my belly, interestingly right above my liver!
-At about day 5 the rash had spread all over my torso and was itchy.
-I examined the amoxycillin pills closely a couple of times to be sure that was what I was in fact taking.
+At about day 5, the rash had spread all over my torso and was itchy.
+I examined the amoxicillin pills closely a couple of times to be sure that was what I was in fact taking.
 The swelling and pain in my cheek had subsided and I only had 2 more days to go.
 I was surprised my body was having such a hard time.
-It’s not like I had never taken amoxycillin before!
+It’s not like I had never taken amoxicillin before!
 I believe it is the single most prescribed antibiotic on the market!

 Upon finishing the 7 days, I couldn’t have been happier in my spirits- now it was time to begin the repair!
 I was pulling everything out of my toolbox to help clear these drugs from my system.
 But slowly I began to feel strange sensations in my chest, much like heart palpitations.
 And after a day or two went by, these heart palpitations were so disruptive that they would make me stop dead in my tracks until they neutralized.
 Then by the 3rd day of heart palpitations, my heart felt like it was hitting my chest so hard sometimes it would actually take my breath away and make me have a coughing fit.
 On day 4 I was officially worried I was going to pass out from them because they had become relentless and were giving me dizzy spells.
 At that point, it was off to the ER to see what the heck was going on.

-After an EKG and an electrolyte panel, “Premature Ventricular/Atrial Contraction”s was my diagnosis.
+After an EKG and an electrolyte panel, “Premature Ventricular/Atrial Contraction’s was my diagnosis.
 “PVC’s or PAC’s are a normal part of life.
 Everybody gets them at some point and you just have to learn to manage them by not drinking caffeine or alcohol.
 And do what you have to do to keep your anxiety low.
 Ok?” the doctor says standing up ready to leave.

 “No. These things just happen.
 It’s a normal part of life for some people,” he replies.